No-hitter: Individual

 Hall of Famer Sandy Koufax threw four no-hitters, including one perfect game, during his MLB career.

-The pitcher who holds the record for the most no-hitters is Nolan Ryan, who threw seven in his 27-year career.
+The pitcher who holds the record for the most no-hitters recognized by MLB is Nolan Ryan, who threw seven in his 27-year major-league career.
 His first two came exactly two months apart with the California Angels: the first on May 15, 1973, and the second on July 15.
 He had two more with the Angels on September 28, 1974, and June 1, 1975.
 Ryan's fifth no-hitter came with the Houston Astros on September 26, 1981, breaking Sandy Koufax's previous record.
 His sixth and seventh came with the Texas Rangers on June 1, 1990, and May 1, 1991.
 When he tossed number seven at age 44, he became the oldest pitcher to throw a no-hitter.

 Only Ryan, Koufax (four), Cy Young (three), Bob Feller (three), Larry Corcoran (three), and Justin Verlander (three) have pitched more than two no-hitters.
 Corcoran was the first pitcher to throw a second no-hitter in a career (in 1882), as well as the first to throw a third (in 1884).

 Thirty-six pitchers have thrown more than one no-hitter, combined no-hitters not counting.
 Ryan has the longest gap between no-hitters: he threw his first as a member of the Los Angeles Angels on May 15, 1973, and his last as a Texas Ranger on May 1, 1991.

 The pitcher who holds the record for the shortest time between no-hitters is Johnny Vander Meer, the only pitcher in history to throw no-hitters in consecutive starts, while playing for the Cincinnati Reds in 1938.
 Besides Vander Meer, Allie Reynolds (in 1951), Virgil Trucks (in 1952), Ryan (in 1973), and Max Scherzer (in 2015) were the only major leaguers to throw two no-hitters during the same regular season.

 Jim Maloney also had two no-hitters under the old rules in the 1965 season, both of them taking extra innings.
 In the first one on June 14, he gave up a home run to Johnny Lewis to open the top of the 11th inning, turning 10 innings of no-hit ball into a 1–0 loss to the New York Mets.
 According to the rules at the time, this was considered a no-hitter.
 On August 19, a home run by Leo Cárdenas in the tenth inning allowed Maloney to earn a 1–0 10-inning no-hit win over the Chicago Cubs.

 Roy Halladay threw two no-hitters in 2010 – a perfect game during the regular season and a no-hitter in the 2010 National League Division Series.
 He is the only major leaguer to have thrown no-hitters in both regular season and postseason play.